 I decided to work from home before the lock-down was officially announced.
 I was paranoid after reading that people with weak lungs and compromised immune systems were at high risk.
 I remember panic-texting all my friends.
 It took me a couple of days to relax & realize that it wasn’t as scary as I had thought.
 I just needed to follow some basic sanitization, maintain social distancing & I would be okay (yes, re-iterating it!)

 The first lockdown, which back then we thought (or at least I did) was going to be the only lockdown, was announced.
 21 days of not stepping out seemed like the most horrifying thing at the moment.
 It was announced without any warning & that left me no time to run home to my parents’ place.
-I decided to stay put but it was really difficult to work from home considering I had a poor internet connection.
-It had hardly been 15 days since I had moved into my new apartment & I hadn’t gotten the time to get Wi-Fi.
-So, after much deliberation, I decided to move to where my flatmate was temporarily staying – her friend’s place – to get better Wi-Fi connectivity in order to efficiently work from home.
+I decided to stay put but it was really difficult to work from home considering I had zero internet.
+It had been only 15 days since I had moved into my new apartment.
+Nothing was set up other than my bed and kitchen.
+So, after much deliberation, I decided to move where my flatmate was temporarily staying – her friend’s place, to get Wi-Fi and efficiently work from home.

 The three of us tried to make it work for 15 days, but the news that the lock-down might be extended further started bothering me.
 I started slacking off at work and having sleepless nights.
-I think it was the loneliness that gradually made me get out of there and move back to my apartment (which is just 2 kms away, so I didn’t break any rule, okay? :P)
+I think it was the loneliness that gradually made me get out of there.
+I moved back to my apartment (which is just 2 kms away so I didn’t break any rule, okay? :P)

-Once I got back to my house, I realized that I had been missing the comfort of my belongings & my room.
+Once I got back to my house, I realized that the loneliness was not about being alone, but I had actually been missing the comfort of my belongings & my room.
 The change of surrounding marked phase 2 of the lock-down for me.
 Of course, the overall situation was sad & the internet was bad but it seemed manageable.
-I started cooking for myself, washed utensils & clothes.
-I even managed a 7 to 8-hour work day, every day.
+I started cooking for myself, did my dishes, washed my clothes and even managed a 7 to 8-hour work day, every day.
 I read books, watched movies, and to my Dad’s surprise, I even started working out (he claims that I am the most anti-exercise person he has ever seen).
 With all the time in my hand, I even started playing mobile games – a PUBG hater turned into an addict.
 I didn’t have any time to feel bad/ sad about the pandemic or even feel lonely.
 I was in-fact enjoying this lifestyle of doing things as I pleased.
-For the first time ever, I enjoyed living by myself and didn’t get bored.
+For the first time ever, I enjoyed living by myself without getting bored.
 I reveled in my own company.
-I started eating healthy, took a lot of tiny breaks for fruits & juices, cold coffee & buttermilk & what not.
-I felt content as I had truly become independent.
-I would send photos of the meals I cooked to my parents and they would be super proud of how well I was taking care of myself (for being a lazy-ass all my life, this was a surprisingly huge achievement for all of us).
+I started eating healthy, took a lot of tiny breaks for fruits & juices, made cold coffee, buttermilk & what not.
+I felt content to have become so independent.
+I would send photos of all meals I made to my parents and they would be super proud of how well I was taking care of myself (for being a lazy-ass all my life, this was a surprisingly huge achievement for all of us).
 Guess I was learning how to adult pretty well!?

 So, being home has been extremely relaxing.
 For the first two nights, I slept for 11 hours straight, even took afternoon naps.
 Although I had enjoyed cooking my own meals, devouring mom-made ones has been comforting.
 My self-sufficient routine has nicely gone for a toss.
 I have started waking up late, hogging on a lot of food (including the delicious aamras) and cuddling with my pet cat Mau every chance I get.
 But thanks to my fitness-freak & workaholic parents (who have been working 10 hours or more every day, and exercising regularly) I haven’t had the will to laze around or procrastinate my work.
 After churning out a good 7-8 hour work day, I have been ‘trying to’ regularly exercise with them.